-If your golf bag has gone further afield, let’s assume it’s been stolen for a minute, an AirTag can leverage the Find My network used by millions of iPhones and other Apple devices around the world to help track down that stolen golf bag.
+If your golf bag has gone further afield, let’s assume it’s been stolen, or you’re going on vacation, and your checked golf bag has been lost at an airport.
+An AirTag can leverage the Find My network used by millions of iPhones and other Apple devices around the world to help track down that stolen, or misplaced golf bag.

 How Does An AirTag Work?